SolidHal/PrawnOS/README.md

 The pulse audio mixer will only run if you are logged in as a non-root account.
 This is an issue (feature?) of pulse audio

 ## Discussion, Support, and IRC
-IRC - You can find PrawnOS on the #prawnos channel on freenode
+IRC - You can find PrawnOS on the #prawnos channel on libera

 ## Credits and Legal Information